Propel Grants logo with tagline

 • Large Propel Grant applicants may request a University Research Award of up to $50,000 in direct costs for up to 12 months.

-All applications will be assessed for the reasonableness and necessity of the requested funds to achieve the proposed activities.
-Awards may not cover the full requested amount if activities are misaligned with the program's purpose.
+Awards may not cover the full requested amount if the activities are not aligned with the program's purpose.
 Smaller budget requests are welcome and appreciated.
-In exceptional cases, larger requests may be considered if a compelling and well-documented need is demonstrated.

 Please see the Propel Grant FAQs for more information.